Popular services

 If you are a third-country national (TCN) considering moving to Cyprus and wondering how easy it is or how it can be done, this guide is for you.
 You will find information about:

-This guide is for information only, however.
-For personalised advice and applying for a permit, buying a house or renting property, you are strongly recommended to seek the services of a local lawyer and real estate agent.
+However, this guide is for information only.
+For personalised advice and applying for a permit, buying a house, or renting property, you are strongly recommended to seek the services of a local property lawyer and real estate agent.

-There are several ways a TCN may come and stay in Cyprus in 2023, which can be summarised as follows:
+There are several ways a foreigner may come and stay in Cyprus in 2024, which can be summarised as follows:

-A permanent residence permit is available for TCNs in the following categories:
+A permanent residence permit in Cyprus is available for TCNs in the following categories:

 The application form is the same for all categories (MIP1), though supporting documentation and fees vary.
 You can bring your spouse and underage children, though some details differ from one category to another.
 The application is submitted to the Central Offices of the Civil Registry and Migration Department in Nicosia.